evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

 You can create a custom test suite from individual tests.

+ You can also create custom Test Suites from 50+ individual Tests.
+All Tests have in-built defaults but can be customized.

 You need to create a `TestSuite` object and specify which tests to include.

 ## Dataset-level tests